Visitor, School of Historical Studies, Institute for Advanced Study

 Notre Dame Journal of Formal Logic, 56:3, 2015.

-Turing, Gödel and the "Bright Abyss", in: Philosophical Explorations of the Legacy of Alan Turing (edited by J. Floyd and A. Bokulich), Proceedings of the conference Turing 100 at Boston University, November 2012, Springer, to appear.
+Turing, Gödel and the "Bright Abyss", in: Philosophical Explorations of the Legacy of Alan Turing (edited by J. Floyd and A. Bokulich), Proceedings of the conference Turing 100 at Boston University, November 2012, Springer, 2017.

 Three Moments in the Life of the Mathematical Diagram: Notes on the Syntax/Semantics Distinction,

 for the volume Mathematical Concepts edited by L. de Freitas, N. Sinclair and A. Coles.
 Cambridge University Press, to appear.

 Squeezing Arguments and Strong Logics,

 with J. Väänänen, Proceedings of LMPS 2016, Hannes Leitgeb, Ilkka Niiniluoto, Elliott Sober, and Paäivi Seppälä, editors, to appear.